fgregg/fgregg.github.io/_posts/2024-03-13-makefiles-fan-out.md

 If you know of a build system that does this well, please let me know!

-(I know Airflow and Prefect and their sestren exist.
+(I know Airflow and Prefect and their sistren exist.
 I'm looking for a build system that a reasonable person would actually use on a small, one-off data build)